 ACRM and the American Stroke Association share a dedication to advancing post-acute care, advocacy, and scientific efforts for survivors of stroke and their families.
 This award recognizes a clinician or researcher (individual or group) (e.g., a care team, a research team, a clinical group) who has advanced the field through their scientific and/or clinical efforts in the area of post-acute stroke.
 The Awards Committee and organizations are especially interested in nominees whose work has directly affected clinical care and/or who have successfully translated research or pre-clinical models to successful clinical application.
 Representatives from the ASA and the ACRM Stroke ISIG Executive Committee may nominate worthy candidates for this award.

 - Nominee(s) are NOT required to be a current ACRM member or a member of any American Stroke Association network or endeavor.

 - Nominee(s) must be actively engaged in ongoing research, service, and/or care in clinical stroke (i.e., patient-based).

 - Eligible nominees have made significant contributions in one or more areas of clinical care through scientific and/or patient care efforts.

 - The award recipient will make a presentation of their work during the ACRM Annual Conference.
-The presentation topic is of the award winner’s choice but should be related to the work for which the awardee is being recognized.
+The presentation topic is of the award recipient’s choice, but should be related to the work for which the awardee is being recognized.